dpohanlon/valinor/source/quickstart.rst

         --output_file valinoroutput_processed.pq
         --report_folder valinor_report

 This will produce a directory `valinor_report` that contains HTML files that summarise your data.
 Get started by double clicking on the `index.html` file.
-Sometimes the size of the output file can exceed that permitted by your web browser, and so in that case you should subset to the top hits with the command `--subsetSLpairs`.
+Sometimes the size of the output file can exceed that permitted by your web browser, and so in that case you should subset to the top hits with the command `subsetSLpairs`.

 Simulation
 ----------